 Public intoxication is generally not a crime in Las Vegas Nevada.
-However, being drunk in public could cause people to get arrested for related crimes, such as DUI, disturbing the peace (NRS 203.010), trespass (NRS 207.200), and public urination.
+However, a person who is drunk in public could get arrested for certain related crimes, such as DUI, disturbing the peace (NRS 203.010), trespass (NRS 207.200), and public urination.
 These intoxication-related offenses are usually misdemeanors, carrying a maximum of 6 months in jail and/or $1,000 in fines.

 In this article, our Las Vegas criminal defense attorneys discuss how public drunkenness can lead to charges for the following criminal offenses:

 Like it sounds, disturbing the peace under NRS 203.010 – which is also called “breach of peace” – occurs when someone behaves in a highly disruptive or hostile way in a public place.
 1